Mergenth/WittyCloudTest/README.md

 </p>

 Once the board is flashed, read from Serial Monitor its IP, asigned by your local DHCP server.
-This IP-adress you enter into the menufile (data folder).
+This IP-adress you enter into the menuinterface.js file (inside data folder).
+Upload it to the Witty Board.
+You might want to do it with this:   http://local.ip-adress/edit

 ========================================================================
 ========================================================================